raphCode/master-thesis-muzero/theory.typ

   caption: [Comparison of similar concepts in !gt and !rl], ) <tbl_gt_rl_terms>

-=== Types of !Gs
+=== Properties of !Gs

 !Gt may differentiate !gs according to different properties which are explained in the next chapters.

-==== !ZSUM
+==== Payoff Sum

 !Zsum !gs are !gs in which the sum of all !pls' payoffs equals zero for every outcome of the !g.
-It is a special case of the more general concept of constant-sum !gs, where all payoffs sum to constant value.
+It is a special case of the more general concept of constant-sum !gs, where all payoffs sum to a constant value.
 In other words, a !pl may benefit only at the expense of other !pls.
-Examples of !2p !zsum !gs are tic-tac-toe, chess and Go, since only one !pl (payoff of 1) may win, while the other looses (payoff of -1).
+Examples of !2p !zsum !gs are tic-tac-toe, chess and Go, since only one !pl may win (payoff of 1), while the other looses (payoff of -1).
 Also poker is considered a !zsum !g, because a !pl wins exactly the amount which his opponents lose.